Adults with Autism Social Group

 Contact: Kimberly Watterson-Rivieccio, Registered Mental Health Counselor Intern

-With the goal to promote social interaction and good health, the adult Recreation Programs are offered in golf, tennis, yoga, theater, and music.
-Recreation Programs are for adults who are either still enrolled in high school or those who have completed high school.
+With the goal to promote social interaction and a healthy lifestyle, adult Recreation Programs are offered in golf, tennis, yoga, theater, music, chorus, and art.
+Recreation programs are for adults with autism or other developmental disabilities who are either still enrolled in high school or those who have completed high school.
+Some live classes are on hold at this time.
+Virtual classes are available.